empexconf/empexco/README.md

 There is a blank template at [./blank-talk.yml](./blank-talk.yml) to make it easier to create these files.

 Once you've added a file, it should show up on the homepage and as a page in the site.

+To quickly see all the talks for the conference and check your work, visit the `/talks/<city>/<year>` page.